ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 If an error occurs, detailed information can be obtained from the thrown `KDBException`.

-## A word about releasing native ressources
+## A word about releasing native resources

 There are 3 kinds of native resources having to be cleaned up properly to prevent memory leaks: `KeySet`, `Key` and `KDB` or rather their backing native key set, key or KDB session.